DBSA Online Support Group

 All users are asked to follow these guidelines while participating in a DBSA online support group.

 All participants will need to register the first time they log in to the online meeting room.
 This registration is different than your registration on the main DBSA website.
+When selecting your user-name please remember that this will be a public identifier while in the support group.
+You may not wish to use your full name.
 You will only need to register once.
 The online support group requires Java; click here to see if your computer has Java.
 If your computer does not have Java, you can download it for free from http://www.java.com/.

 If you've recently updated your Java to the latest version, you may have a problem seeing the login box.
 To resolve the issue with the latest update of Java, please try the steps below.
 (You must close all browsers first before doing this.)